Ukrainian Communist Party: Communists

+In January 1920 "independents" formally dissolved their organization and reformed as the Ukrainian Communist Party ("Ukapists").
 The initial membership of several hundred was made up of Ukrainian Social-Democrat Sovereigntists, former Ukrainian left-SRs, Borotbists, and "federalists" from the CP(b)U, like Yuriy Lapchynsky.
 The Ukapists stood for a Soviet Ukraine with its own communist party separate from the Bolsheviks (renamed in March 1918 Russian Communist Party).
-In 1923 a faction within the UKP sponsored by the secret police (CHEKA) requested unification with the CPU.
+In 1923 a faction within the UKP sponsored by the secret police (Cheka) requested unification with the CPU.
 On August 27, 1920, then again in 1924, the UKP sent the Comintern a letter requesting recognition of the independence of the Ukrainian SSR and the right of Ukrainians to have their own party in the Comintern.
 The Comintern, de facto run by the Russian Bolsheviks, answered that the Ukrainian republic as a sovereign state within the USSR was already represented and that therefore UKP should dissolve and unite with CP(b)U. Recent research has shown that on the eve of their dissolution their influence was rising in Kyiv and Katerynoslav provinces.

-At its IV congress the UKP formally abolished itself.
-Some members joined the Bolshevik CP(b)U, including its leader Andryi Richytsky in order to have some influence on Ukrainian politics.
+As a legal party, UKP initially took part in elections to local councils and trade union organs.
+However, in late 1920 its political activities and publications were banned by Soviet authorities, and many of its members were repratedly arrested by the Cheka and OGPU.
+On 1 March 1925, at its 4th congress the UKP formally abolished itself.
+Some members, including its leader Andryi Richytsky, joined the Bolshevik CP(b)U in order to have some influence on Ukrainian politics.
 Former Ukapists were purged in 1931–34, and then executed or exiled to Siberia.